mathjax/MathJax-docs/advanced/synchronize/filters.rst

 These are prioritized lists of functions that run either before or after the jax processes a :data:`MathItem`, and they can be used to pre-process or post-process MathJax's compiling and typesetting functions.
-Input jax have both pre- and post-filters, but output jax have only post-filters; pre-filtering can be done by an input jax post-filter, if needed.
+Input and output jax have both pre- and post-filters, and the MathML input jax has an extra set of filters for the parsed MathML as well.

+When using :ref:`Mathjax Components framework <web-components>`, you can use the MathJax configuration object to specify input and output jax filters.
+The :data:`preFilter` and :data:`postFilter` configuration options in the :data:`tex`, :data:`mathml`, :data:`output`, :data:`chtml`, or :data:`svg` blocks allow you to specify arrays of filters (or filters together with their priorities).
+See the :ref:`configuring-mathjax` section for details.

-To add a pre- or post-filter to an input jax use
+When using direct access to the MathJax modules in node applications, to add a pre- or post-filter to an input jax use

 .. js:function:: InputJax.preFilters.add(fn, priority)
                  InputJax.postFilters.add(fn, priority)

-   :param (arg) => boolean|void: The filter function to be called.
+   :param (arg)=>boolean|void: The filter function to be called.
                                  The :data:`arg` argument is an object
                                  with three keys: :data:`math`,
                                  :data:`document`, and :data:`data`.